Battle of Minh Thanh Road: Background

 The commander of the 1st Infantry Division, General William E. DePuy tasked Colonel Sidney Berry with luring the VC to attack a small convoy and then destroying the VC with a much larger reaction force.
 Based on signals intelligence indicating the presence of a VC command post in the area large enough to support a regiment, Berry chose the Minh Thanh Road/Route 245, which branched off Highway 13 as the best site for the operation.
 DePuy let the province chief and his staff in Binh Long know a convoy of bulldozers and supply vehicles with a light armored cavalry escort would be sent from An Lộc to Minh Thanh, ostensibly to repair the Minh Thanh airfield.
 DePuy suspected the VC had one or more agents in the province chief's offices and felt this was the best way to lure the VC into launching an attack.
 But instead of a small convoy, the actual force consisted of two full armored cavalry troops with attached infantry (Task Force Dragoon) and four additional infantry battalions nearby as blocking and reaction forces.

 On 7 July two artillery firebases were established: Artillery Base 1, 6km southwest of An Lộc and west of Highway 13 with a mixed battery of artillery; and Artillery Base 2, 8km south of An Lộc and east of Highway 13 with a battery of 105 mm guns.
 The 2nd Battalion, 2nd Infantry Regiment (2/2nd Infantry) was deployed in small groups to Minh Thanh, joining the 1st Battalion, 18th Infantry Regiment (1/18th Infantry).
-On 8 July the 1st Battalion, 28th Infantry Regiment (1/28th Infantry) deployed 2.5 kilometres east of Artillery Base 1 and the 1st Battalion, 16th Infantry Regiment was deployed at Quần Lợi Base Camp.
+On 8 July the 1st Battalion, 28th Infantry Regiment (1/28th Infantry) deployed 2.5 kilometres east of Artillery Base 1 and the 1st Battalion, 16th Infantry Regiment was deployed at Quản Lợi Base Camp.